Sameeruddin Qasmi

-Muhammad Sameeruddin Qasmi (Muhammad Thamīruddīn Qasimi; born 6 November 1950), also written as Samīruddīn Qasmi, is an Indian Islamic scholar based in the UK, specializing in Islamic astronomy, hadith, Hanafi jurisprudence, and Islamic theology.
+Sameeruddin Qasmi (born 6 November 1950), also written as Samiruddin Qasmi, is an Indian Islamic scholar based in the UK, specializing in Islamic astronomy, hadith, Hanafi jurisprudence, and Islamic theology.

 Early life and education

-Qasmi was born on 6 November 1950 in the village of Ghutti, Godda district, in the former state of Bihar, India (now Jharkhand).
+Sameeruddin Qasmi was born on 6 November 1950 in the village of Ghutti, Godda district, in the former state of Bihar, India (now Jharkhand).

 He began his early education at a local maktab and continued his studies at various religious institutions across India.
 He completed his advanced studies at Darul Uloom Deoband in 1970, studying under notable scholars such as Syed Fakhruddin Ahmad, Muhammad Tayyib Qasmi, Anzar Shah Kashmiri, Naseer Ahmad Khan, Mahmood Hasan Gangohi, Wahiduzzaman Kairanawi, and Muhammad Salim Qasmi.

 He has particularly benefited from Naseer Ahmad Khan in the field of Islamic astronomy and from Wahiduzzaman Kairanawi in Arabic.

 Career

 Qasmi began teaching in Gujarat, India, before moving to the United Kingdom, where he taught in institutions including Darul Uloom of Dewsbury and Jamia Islamia of Feltham and Manchester.
 In 2000, he transitioned to full-time writing and has authored several works in Islamic jurisprudence and theology.

 He serves as the Chairman of the Religious Committee at the Moon Research Centre, UK.
 He has also participated in seminars of the Islamic Fiqh Academy.

 In December 2021, Qasmi denied allegations linking Tablighi Jamaat to terrorism in a video message from the UK.
 He stated that the Tablighi Jamaat opposes, condemns, and disowns terrorism, focusing solely on the five pillars of Islam and refraining from any negative comments on religions, communities, or countries.
 Qasmi suggested that the Saudi government may have been misled in its decision to ban the organization.